Spring 1 2024 classes start on January 15, 2024

-With 36 credit hours that can be completed in as little as 12 months, LSU’s MS in Leadership & Human Resource Development is ideal for aspiring or current human resources professionals who want to advance their careers or transition into rewarding positions in human resource development.
+With 36 credit hours that can be completed in as little as 12 months, LSU’s Master in Leadership & Human Resource Development is ideal for aspiring or current human resources professionals who want to advance their careers or transition into rewarding positions in human resource development.
 The program is taught by an award-winning faculty comprising educators who are among the best in their fields, ensuring that students receive the highest-quality education possible.

 A Graduate Certificate in Workforce Development and a Master in Leadership in Human Resource Development with a Concentration in Workforce Development are also available from LSU Online.